 - 1. What is your experience using data and community/constituency engagement to develop strategies and activities that work toward a clear impact, with clear metrics for measuring success? - 2.
+How have you used your own research and the advice of community members (the public) to develop plans and activities that have had a clear impact on the community?
+What methods have you used to show what impact your work and activities have had on the community? - 3.
 What is your experience with evaluation and performance measurement, and using evaluation processes to support continuous learning and program improvement?
-If you have existing process or outcomes data to demonstrate your program's or initiative's past performance and success, please briefly summarize in your response. - 3.
-First, complete the Appendix A: Evaluation Measures Table.
-Ensure all objectives. activities, and indicators are Specific, Measurable, Attainable, Realistic, and Time-Bound (SMART).
-This Appendix does not contribute to 2-page maximum. - Next, briefly summarize your table in the narrative section, describing how you will measure the performance and impact of the program and the methods you will use to evaluate its effectiveness (e.g. surveys, interviews, logs).
+If you have existing process or outcomes data to demonstrate your programs or initiative's past performance and success, please briefly summarize in your response. - 4.
+First, complete Appendix A: Evaluation Measures.
+Ensure all objectives, activities, and indicators are Specific, Measurable, Attainable, Realistic, and Time-Bound (SMART).
+This appendix does not contribute to 2-page maximum. - 5.
+Next, briefly summarize your table in the narrative section, describing how you will measure the performance and impact of the program and the methods you will use to evaluate its effectiveness (e.g. surveys, interviews, logs).